venkateswaran92/ProductionSupport/README.md

 ## 🚀 Getting Started

-### Web Interface Walkthrough
+### Using the Application

-1. **First-Time Setup**
+1. **Login**
-   - Sign up for an account or log in
-   - Configure your API keys in Settings
-   - Upload your first document
+   - Enter your credentials on the login page
+   - You'll be redirected to the chat interface

-2. **Main Chat**
+2. **Start Chatting**
-   - Type your question in the message box
+   - Type your message in the input field
-   - Use `@` to reference specific documents
-   - Click the paperclip icon to attach files
-   - Press Enter to send or Shift+Enter for a new line
+   - Press Enter to send

-3. **Document Management**
-   - Drag and drop files into the upload area
+   - View responses in the message area
-   - View document details by clicking on them
-   - Search through your document library
-   - Organize with tags and folders

-4. **Advanced Features**
+3. **Quick Actions**
-   - Use `/commands` for special actions
+   - Use the suggestion chips for common queries
-   - Bookmark important responses
-   - Export chat history
-   - Share conversations with team members
+   - Toggle between light/dark theme
+   - Sign out from the user menu

-## 🎨 UI Customization
+## 🎨 Interface

 ### Themes
-- **Light Theme**: Clean, distraction-free interface
-- **Dark Theme**: Reduced eye strain for extended use
+- **Dark Theme**: Default theme for better visibility
-- **High Contrast**: Improved accessibility
+- **Light Theme**: Alternative light color scheme

-### Layout Options
+### Responsive Design
-- **Compact View**: See more content on screen
-- **Reading Mode**: Focus on the content
-- **Split Screen**: View documents and chat side by side

-## 📱 Mobile Experience
-- Fully responsive design
+- Adapts to different screen sizes
-- Touch-optimized controls
+- Touch-friendly controls
-- Offline support (coming soon)
-- Push notifications

-## 🔄 Real-time Updates
-- See when others are typing
-- Live document updates
-- Synchronized across devices
-- Notification center for important events
+- Optimized for both desktop and mobile use

 ## Components